 Her family includes her husband, two children, and two cats, Ivy and Margaret.
 She enjoys exercising, reading, and spending time with family.

-Ashley joined Marion Animal Hospital in September 2007, and became the Office Manager in March on 2009.
-She has a cat, Harvey, whom she adores very much.
-In her spare time she likes to help her father on his farm, and hobbies include tractor pulling with her fiancé, Tim.
-They will be getting married September 21st 2013.
+Ashley joined Marion Animal Hospital in September 2007, and became the Office Manager in March of 2009.
+She has 2 cats, Marley and Oliver, whom she adores very much.
+Ashley and her husband, Tim, recently welcomed home a new baby.
+In her spare time she likes to help her father on his farm, and hobbies include tractor pulling with her husband.
+A few things Ashley enjoys doing at the Clinic are talking to the clients, drawing blood, placing IV Catheters, dentals and taking X-Rays.

 Kari joined Marion Animal Hospital in August 2009.
-She and her husband, Matt, have a 1 year old daughter, Olivia.
-They also have a rescue Schnauzer, Tom and a Maine Coon, Oscar.
-For fun, Kari enjoys crafting, cooking, and playing with her daughter.
+Kari enjoys spending time with her husband and daughter, Olivia.
+Kari has a rescue Schnauzer - Tom, and a Maine Coon - Oscar.
+For fun, Kari enjoys crafting, cooking, and hanging out with her friends.

-Kristen moved to Iowa from Jacksonville, Florida in the summer 2012.
+Kristen moved to Iowa from Jacksonville, Florida in the summer of 2012.
 She joined Marion Animal Hospital in March 2013.
-She has been studying in the Veterinary Assistant program at Kirkwood Community College.
-Kristen has a cat, Persilla, that she rescued in 2008; and another cat, Stripe, that her family took in after finding him in a parking garage.
+She graduated from the Veterinary Assistant program at Kirkwood Community College.
+Kristen has 2 cats: Persilla, that she rescued in 2008, and Stripe, that her family took in after finding him in a parking garage.
+Kristen has a bird named Petey, that she found on the side of the road; and a dog named Zeus, that she absolutely loves.
 Her hobbies include hanging out with her family and friends.

-Stacie joined Marion Animal Hospital in the Spring of 2013.
+After a brief absence, Stacie rejoined Marion Animal Hospital in July 2015.
 She has a Veterinary Assistant degree from Kirkwood Community College.
-Her tribe at home includes: her fiancé, Jeremy; three horses: Hank, Cheyenne, and Wyoming; two dogs: Nicki and Emma; and two cats: Allis and Greta.
-Stacie is expecting her first baby in March 2014.
-Her hobbies include horse back riding, hunting, and hanging out with friends and family.
+Her tribe at home includes: her fiancé, Jeremy, and their son Jackson; three horses: Hank, Cheyenne, and Wyoming; two dogs: Nicki and Emma; and 7 farm cats.
+Stacie's hobbies include horseback riding, and hanging out with friends and family.

 Todd has served Marion Animal Hospital since August 1989.
 Todd is a kennel attendant and provides care to your pets on weekends and holidays.